GenericMotor Class Usage#

 Note

-The load_from_eng_file
+The load_from_eng_file method#

-class has a method called load_from_eng_file
+The GenericMotor class has a method called load_from_eng_file that allows

 the user to build a GenericMotor object by providing just the path to an .eng file.